 - For young babies, blend with the help of a blender or pass through a sieve.

-- For older babies, simply mash it with the help of a fork.
-You can also add some boiled cooled water for a smoother consistency.
+- For older babies, simply mash the fruit with the help of a fork.
+You can also add some boiled and cooled water for a smoother consistency.